fernandocandeiatorres/blognando/README.md

 # blognando
 ---

+Ideas:
+Every single "edit" on a blog post, including initial, will have a date time stamp with time on the left, so you can keep track of your progress in respect to time.

 # Simple Blog App

 A minimalist blog application.
 It features a main page to display all blog posts and a post creation page where users can write posts using Markdown, add titles, and upload images.
+I want it to be a place that you can keep track of your "brain context" in each of your projects, easily add new ideas/current project tasks, etc.

 ## Features
 - **Main Page:** View all blog posts with titles, Markdown-rendered content, and images.